mikenewbuild/mikefallows/posts/using-jest-tests-to-replace-jquery-in-a-shopify-theme.md

 ---
 I started building custom Shopify themes in 2015 when it was still quite painful dealing with different browsers and lots of elements of Shopify relied on jQuery by default.
 In 2020, the browser landscape is much less problematic and so I decided to stop supporting IE and only target modern browsers instead.
 Although most sites still get a tiny percentage of traffic from older browsers, the number is dwindling and actual sales are non-existent so the cost of extra development is no longer justified.

-This has given me the opportunity to do all new feature development with modern JavaScript techniques and using newer frameworks like [Alpine.js](https://alpinejs.dev/).
-Still, there is a lot of previous code knocking around that relies on jQuery, and a lot of it fundamental to the way the theme works.
+This has given me the opportunity to do all my new feature development with modern JavaScript techniques using newer frameworks like [Alpine.js](https://alpinejs.dev/).
+Still, there is a lot of previous code knocking around that relies on jQuery and a lot of it is fundamental to the way the theme works.
 I'm generally fine with leaving working code alone, but jQuery is quite a heavy dependency, so there are definite performance gains from removing it.

-Also, it should go without saying that the code I wrote in 2015 is much more _naïve_ than code I would write today.
+Also, it should go without saying, that the code I wrote in 2015 is much more _naïve_ than the code I would write today.
 Although I'm sure I will have a similar attitude in the future to the code I write now :)

 The difficulty is how to replace such a fundamental part of the codebase (relatively) painlessly without risking breaking something?

 ### Benefits of tests

 Something that I've come to rely on a lot in backend development is automated testing.
 Sadly I've struggled so far to develop a good testing workflow with JavaScript.
-So I wanted to take upgrading a legacy codebase as a good opportunity to work on that.
+So I wanted to use upgrading a legacy codebase as a good opportunity to work on that.

-Ultimately I believe Shopify themes would benefit the most from end-to-end testing tools like [Cypress](https://www.cypress.io/), but due to the nature of theme development on Shopify this seems quite daunting.
+Ultimately I believe Shopify themes would benefit the most from end-to-end testing tools like [Cypress](https://www.cypress.io/), but due to the nature of theme development on Shopify, this seems quite daunting.
 What I want primarily is to be able to quickly set up and run tests to give me a quick feedback loop so I can confidently refactor code.

-Fortunately most of the code I would be updating is limited to DOM traversal, toggling a few classes and some very simple DOM insertion.
+Fortunately, most of the code I would be updating is limited to DOM traversal, toggling a few classes and some very simple DOM insertion.
 More complex code (mainly around cart interaction) I would want to manually test anyway.
 I figured this simpler code might be a good candidate for a testing framework like [Jest](https://jestjs.io/).

 ### Install & set up